Skip to main content

 Query Optimization

-1. Enable selectively - Use enable_automated_column_statistics = true for queries that can benefit from better cardinality estimation
+1. Enable selectively - Use infer_statistics_from_indexes = true for queries that can benefit from better cardinality estimation, or create selected tables with statistics.

 2. Monitor performance - Compare query plans and execution times with and without the feature enabled